Ansco was the descendent of the E. & H. T. Anthony

 very strong in professional markets, Ansco was being surpassed by Kodak.

-The company was a Division of General Aniline and Film Corporation It was a wonderful time for young Bill Ryan as professional
+The company was a Division of General Aniline and Film Corporation

 publications, and advertising led me into all parts of the company,